Webhook Runbook Conceptual Overviews

 2. Purpose: determines whether the supplied Alert is known or unknown and directs path of execution accordingly

-1. Path-E2: If the Alert is Known, the Runbook continues processing the Alert and associated Remediation.
+1. Path-E2: If the Alert is Known, the runbook continues processing the Alert and associated Remediation.

-1. E2: "Get Alert Detail and Remediation Action" - use of Runbook Node Functions: Transform
+1. E2: "Get Alert Detail and Remediation Action" - use of runbook Node Functions: Transform

 1. Label: Get Alert Detail and Remediation Action